-In 1942 Frank D. McKay purchased the building from the bank and renamed the building after himself.
-McKay, a well-known businessman, Republican activist and Michigan state treasurer who later willed the 145,000 square foot building to the University of Michigan upon his death.
+In 1942, notable businessman Frank D. McKay purchased the building from the bank and renamed the building after himself.
+McKay was a Republican activist and Michigan state treasurer who later willed the 145,000 square foot building to the University of Michigan upon his death.

-As the central hub of Downtown Grand Rapids, the McKay Tower is eighteen stories tall and currently functions as a multiuse space.
-The renovations in 2013 include the updating of the lobby, the remodeling of luxury apartments on the fifteenth floor as well as the revitalization of the former Grand Rapids National Bank on the second floor into a state of the art event space more commonly known as The Ballroom at McKay.
+As the central hub of Downtown Grand Rapids, the McKay Tower is eighteen stories tall and currently offers many spaces for multi-functional use.
+2013 renovations include lobby updating, the remodeling of luxury apartments on the fifteenth floor, as well as the revitalization of the former Grand Rapids National Bank on the second floor into a state-of-the-art wedding and event space more commonly known as The Ballroom at McKay.
 McKay Tower also offers an expansive rooftop deck and lounge area for a picturesque view of downtown Grand Rapids and an unforgettable wedding or corporate event.

 For more information on McKay Tower, visit their site here.